smarter-travel-media/warthog/doc/source/usage.rst

 Descriptions and examples of how to make use of the Warthog library in common deploy-related situations are outlined below.

+Each of the examples will create a new instance of the Warthog client but, obviously, you do not need to do this in your actual deploy process.
+In fact, you can even share the same client instance between multiple threads (it's thread safe and immutable).

 Create a Client
 ---------------